Pillion (film): Plot

-Colin, an introverted gay man, lives with his parents and works a menial job assigning parking tickets while pursuing his hobby of singing in a barbershop quartet.
-One evening at the pub, he is slipped a note by Ray, an incredibly handsome member of a local biker gang.
-The two meet on Christmas Day at a high street alleyway, where Ray wordlessly ushers Colin to perform oral sex.
-Despite a successful hookup, Ray says he isn't often around to see Colin again.
+Colin, a shy, introverted gay man, lives with his parents in Bromley, London, and works a menial job assigning parking tickets while pursuing his hobby of singing in a barbershop quartet.
+One evening at the pub, he is slipped a note by Ray, a handsome American member of a local biker club.
+The two meet on Christmas Day at a high street alleyway, where Ray wordlessly ushers Colin to perform oral sex on him.
+After the hookup, Colin suggests seeing Ray again, but Ray replies that he is not often around.

-Colin texts Ray, but receives no response for months.
-Eventually, Ray invites Colin to his home, where Colin is naively initiated into a strict BDSM relationship: Colin cooks, cleans, and shops, sleeps on the floor, and obeys Ray's every command.
-In return, Colin enjoys an intense but controlled sexual relationship with Ray.
-Acclimating to Ray's lifestyle, Colin shaves his head and joins the biker gang.
-Meanwhile, Colin's parents express worry about how little Colin knows about Ray.
+Colin texts Ray, but receives no response.
+While Colin is at work, he receives a phone call from Ray.
+Ray picks up Colin at his home on a motorbike, meeting Colin's parents for the first time.
+Ray brings Colin to his home, where Colin is initiated into a strict BDSM relationship: Colin cooks, cleans, and shops, sleeps on the floor at the foot of Ray's bed, and obeys Ray's every command.
+In return, Colin enjoys an intense but controlled sexual relationship with Ray, in which they never kiss.
+Acclimating to Ray's lifestyle, Colin shaves his head, begins to wear a chained padlock around his neck (with Ray wearing the key) (Note: A padlocked chain necklace/collar in a BDSM context usually indicates the sub, while a necklace with a padlock key indicates the dom in such a relationship.) and joins Ray's fetish biker community.
+Meanwhile, Colin's parents express their worries about how little Colin knows about Ray.

-Though Ray does not celebrate Colin's birthday, the biker gang throw a surprise party and they all go on a road trip.
-During this time, Colin witnesses different BDSM dynamics, including those that involve some degree of mutual affection.
-Though Ray does not get Colin a physical gift, they have sex in the missionary position for the first and only time, and Colin delights in the intimacy.
+Though Ray does not celebrate Colin's birthday, the bikers throw a surprise party for him and they all go on a road trip.
+During this time, Colin witnesses different BDSM dynamics and sees a dominant and submissive kiss.
+Colin finds himself in a line-up of four men wearing chaps, leaning side-by-side over a picnic table, positioned to be penetrated by their doms.
+Ray has one of the other subs fellate him in front of Colin, much to Colin's chagrin.
+Ray then proceeds to have sex with Colin in the missionary position for the first time as a birthday gift, and Colin delights in the intimacy.